 Reductions to energy credits

-Increases in monthly fixed and capacity charges
+Increases in monthly fixed charges

-|Utility company||Current value of NEM credits (c/kWh)||Average value of proposed credits (c/kWh)||Proposed monthly fixed charge*||Proposed monthly Grid Participation Charge|
+|Utility company||Current value of NEM 2.0 credits ($/kWh)||Average value of proposed credits including Non-CARE ACC Plus ($/kWh)||Proposed monthly fixed charge increase*|

 *Fixed charges associated with the eligible TOU rate plans as listed in the PD

 That doesn’t leave a lot of time.
 If you think you want solar panels on your California home, the time to get quotes is right now.
 Solar installers across the state are going to be very busy submitting interconnection applications between now and April 14th, 2023.
 Get in line soon.

 What NEM 3.0 could mean for solar savings